 High Quality, Validated HTML & CSS Coding

-Yes, I realize what most SEOs are going to say: high quality, valid HTML and CSS coding does not matter.
+Yes, I realize what most Local SEO s are going to say: high quality, valid HTML and CSS coding do not matter.

 When you code correctly, you reduce the chance of the browser having to “guess” what you’re trying to have it render.

 When you code and develop a website correctly, you reduce page speed and browser render speed.